denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the InterPro website

- 2. Input the protein sequences (in fasta format) into the query field labelled `Enter your sequence` and choose `search`
+ 2. Input the diploid and tetraploid protein sequences (in fasta format) for g46214 and g10577 into the query field labelled `Enter your sequence` and choose `search`

  3. Manually insert the positions of the domains, and any other relevant information, into a txt file of your choosing so we have the exact coordinates of the different domains in the protein